 What to do in a case like this?
 What are the right attitudes towards someone in this situation?
 Which is the first indication suggested by an addiction counsellor?

 The first indication is to take the first step without fear and make an appointment with a specialist.
 Let alone to expose the case at least and ask questions.
 From there on, things shall flow if the indications are followed.
 The existing problem is that, apart from treatment centres, which mostly use the Twelve Steps at Alcoholics Anonymous programme, there are not so many specialised professionals.
 It so happens that the national healthcare system has better doctors that are yet to fully understand the addiction disease.
 And even if given their best, it won’t be enough to help no matter how much they think they know about this disease.
 It is very important to choose who actually knows and follow counselling as best as possible.
 After all alcoholism is an addiction.
 It is a disease.
 It may not have a cure (it really doesn’t), but one can live in rehabilitation and have a happy whole (new) life.

-Ana Pinto-Coelho is an addiction counsellor who has gained her degree from the University of Oxford.
-She is committed to advancing her profession in Portugal.
+Ana Pinto-Coelho is an addiction counsellor in Portugal.
+She obtained her degree from the University of Oxford.
+Ana is committed to advancing her profession in Portugal.
 Currently, she runs a private practice in Lisbon, Portugal and her commitment is to help individuals, and their families, who are struggling with addiction.
 She believes that counselling is both an effective and safe means to self-understanding, and ultimately recovery.
 For this reason, she has called her clinic Safe Place.
 You can follow her on Twitter @AnaPintoCoelho1